Bboy9090/Bobbys_World_Tools/PRD.md

 - **Multiple Concurrent Operations**: Track each operation independently, allow switching between active monitors
 - **Browser Tab Backgrounded**: Continue monitoring with reduced update frequency, warn user of potential timer throttling
 - **Storage Quota Exceeded**: Automatically prune oldest profiles, alert user, offer manual cleanup
+- **Conflicting Recommendations**: Prioritize by impact and confidence, show trade-offs when optimizations conflict
+- **Applied Optimization Doesn't Improve Performance**: Track results, adjust confidence scores, suggest alternative approaches
+- **User Dismisses Critical Recommendation**: Respect choice but show gentle reminders if issue persists

 ## Design Direction

-The interface should feel like a professional system monitoring tool - technical yet approachable, information-dense but organized, with a dark "command center" aesthetic.
-Real-time data should pulse and flow naturally, critical alerts should demand attention without overwhelming, and the overall feel should be of a powerful diagnostic system that's actively working for you.
+The interface should feel like a professional system monitoring tool with an intelligent advisor - technical yet approachable, information-dense but organized, with a dark "command center" aesthetic enhanced by AI-powered insights.
+Real-time data should pulse and flow naturally, critical alerts should demand attention without overwhelming, and optimization recommendations should feel like having an expert looking over your shoulder, providing clear guidance.
+The overall feel should be of a powerful diagnostic system that's actively working for you and continuously learning how to help you achieve better performance.

 ## Color Selection